Retainage: Proposed replacement

 There is limited use of alternatives to retention in the British construction industry.
 However, there have been recent movements to try to effect change.
 The Department for Business, Energy and Industrial Strategy (DBEIS) commissioned research into the matter to determine the extent of the use of the practice and its effects on the industry and economy.
 This was published in 2017 and also identified a number of alternatives to the practice.
 A DBEIS public consultation was subsequently launched; this closed on 19 January 2018 but no recommendations were subsequently made for government action.
 A private members bill was introduced to the House of Commons by Peter Aldous on 9 January 2018 seeking to introduce protection to retention money but did not proceed through parliament.

-The Build UK industry group wants to secure abolition of retentions by 2025, following an ambition outlined by the Construction Leadership Council in 2014.
+The Build UK industry group aimed to secure abolition of retentions by 2025, following an ambition outlined by the Construction Leadership Council in 2014.
 Build UK put forward proposals that retentions by the main contractor on sub-contractors should be no more onerous than those imposed by the client on the main contractor.
 They also proposed that retentions should only apply to permanent works, as temporary works are unlikely to lead to defects.
 The organisation also wants small value contracts (less than £100,000) to become retention-free by 2021, as the risk to the main works is lower for these contracts.

+The Construction supply chain payment charter, adopted in 2014, had a target for "ZERO retentions" by 2025 in construction contracts dated 1 January 2015 or later, along with the adoption of 30 days' standard payment terms across the construction sector.
+However, the charter was withdrawn on 18 January 2022 in favour of reporting regulations applicable to large businesses.
+The reporting regulations lapsed on 6 April 2024.

-Following the 2018 collapse of Carillion there have been increased calls for retention reform.
-Some propose retention deposit schemes, whereby money is deposited with a third party, though these lead to increased fees and bureaucracy and do not solve disputes between parties over when retention should be released.
+Some organisations have proposed retention deposit schemes, whereby money is deposited with a third party, although these lead to increased fees and bureaucracy and do not solve disputes between parties over when retention should be released.
+A mandatory retention deposit system was proposed for inclusion in the Enterprise Act 2016, but the proposed scheme was not subsequently included within the Act.
+Following the collapse of Carillion there have been increased calls for retention reform.
 The Scottish Government began a consultation on retentions in 2019.
-Its stated that the UK was behind other countries by continuing the practice, despite the matter having been looked into several times by the UK Government.
-Alternatives include project bank accounts (which are used for all payments from the client and contractor), retention bonds (a form of insurance against defects taken out by the contractor), performance bonds, escrow stakeholder accounts (monies held by a third party), parent company guarantees (guarantee of completion by the main contractor's parent organisation) or trust funds to hold retention monies.
+It stated that the UK was behind other countries by continuing the practice, despite the matter having been looked into several times by the UK Government.
+Alternatives include project bank accounts (which are used for all payments from the client and contractor), retention bonds (see below), performance bonds, escrow stakeholder accounts (monies held by a third party), parent company guarantees (guarantee of completion by the main contractor's parent organisation) or trust funds to hold retention monies.